johnwalicki/ST-DiscoveryKit-WatsonIoT-Workshop/NODERED.md

 ![Node-RED Import](screenshots/Node-RED-Import-a.png)

 - Paste the text of the flow into the **Import nodes** dialog and press the red **Import** button.
+This is an example of how to paste flows into your Node-RED editor.
 Don't type the text in the screenshot!

 ![Node-RED Import](screenshots/Node-RED-Import-b.png)